 The Department of Public Works takes great pride and hours of hard work to maintain the more than 60 miles of streets, storm sewers, parks and various Borough owned properties, for the highest level of safety for the residents and visitors of Berwick Borough.
 The Working Foreman, Jack Kyttle, heads the Department.
 The Department also consists of six full-time employees: the Assistant Foreman; Michael Long, Doug Carrathers, James Dalberto, Charles Gerasimoff, Phillip Keifer, and Aaron Zanoline.
-There are also two part- timers: Tom Cashman and Jordan Hopper.
+There are also two part- timers: Tom Cashman, Jordan Hopper, and Travis Brown.

 The Public Works Department also takes care of Street Sweeping, Building Maintenance, Snow Plowing, Brush Recycling, and Tree Maintenance.

 The Department is vital to the Borough of Berwick because through its work, the Borough is able to present itself as a beautiful place to live and play to visitors.
 It also allows the citizens to take pride in their community.

 Some of the Services Provided by the Public Works Department